jkva/jkva.github.io/_posts/2015-01-31-fosdem-day-one.md

 and [Minecraft Plugins](https://pragprog.com/book/ahmine/learn-to-program-with-minecraft-plugins).
 The latter mostly for shits and giggles, as it is very much targeted towards the novice.
 But there's just nothing like the feeling of buying a book.

 And of course, the talks.
 I spent most of the first day switching between the Perl and Ada rooms.
+Mostly in the Ada room, though.
+It really is a fascinating language.
+This year the room was definitely a lot more full, especially during the "Introduction to Ada" talk.

+The day was finished with a nice dinner organized by the Perl Community's very own Wendy van Dijk.
+It was great to see everyone!